PEFTGuard: Detecting Backdoor Attacks Against Parameter-Efficient Fine-Tuning: Evaluation

 \subsection{Comparison with SOTA Detection Methods}

-\mypara{Baselines} We consider four SOTA detection baselines: (1) Trojan-Miner~\cite{azizi2021t} trains a seq-2-seq model to detect classifiers potentially containing backdoors and to generate text sequences that may include parts or all of a Trojan trigger.
+\mypara{Baselines} We consider four SOTA detection baselines: (1) Trojan-Miner~\cite{azizi2021t} trains a seq-to-seq model to detect classifiers potentially containing backdoors and to generate text sequences that may include parts or all of a Trojan trigger.
 (2) AttenTD~\cite{lyu-etal-2022-study} uses a set of neutral trigger candidates and attention anomalies to distinguish models infected with backdoors.
 (3) PICCOLE~\cite{liu2022piccolo} uses optimization to invert the distribution of words to indicate their likelihood in triggers, utilizing discriminative analysis of words to determine if the model is particularly sensitive to potential trigger words.
 (4) MNTD~\cite{xu2021detecting} employs a query set and meta-training with the representation (hidden state of the last layer) obtained from the detection model while optimizing both the query set and training the meta-classifier.
 Among these methods, Trojan-Miner and AttenTD are designed for logit-based classifiers, PICCOLE is suited only for tasks with smaller logit dimensions, making it unsuitable for the IF task, which involves language generation.
 Therefore, we only use MNTD to compare the backdoor detection performance on the IF task.

-\mypara{Attacking Scenarios} Firstly, we consider the Sentiment Classification (SC) task, a widely used logits-based classification task performed on the IMDB dataset.
+\mypara{Attack Scenarios} Firstly, we consider the Sentiment Classification (SC) task, a widely used logits-based classification task performed on the IMDB dataset.
 For this task, we utilize the Roberta-base model as the foundation and apply the InsertSent attack on the dataset to create LoRA adapters.
-Secondly, we assess the IF task, which is a generation task on \textit{toxic-backdoors-hard}.
-The dataset inserts dynamic sentences with the same word trigger.
+Secondly, we assess the IF task, which is a generation task on \textit{toxic-backdoors-hard}, which contains dynamic sentences with a fixed word-level trigger.
 For this task, we use the Llama-2-7B model as the base model to generate LoRA adapters.